quelmitch/UNITO-IUM-TWEB/solution/data-analysis/README.md

    - Basic
      - Language Success
    - In-Depth
+     - Evolution of Movie Genres and Themes; Relation between them.
+     - Geographic and Temporal distribution of Movie Production
+     - Genre Fusion Popularity
+     - Rotten Tomatoes "Top Critic" Bias
+     - Studio Influence on Genre
+     - The Language Map Distribution and Popularity
+     - Network (Graph) of Actors and Crew
+     - Most Popular Release Window and Release Type per Country
+     - EXTRA: Posters Colors Correlation with Genres

+3. ??
+Final Conclusions ??

+TODO:
+Give names to each in-depth EDA

+OLD IDEAS:
 - Evolution of Movie Genres
 - ??
 Oscar Effect (Blessing or Curse) ??
 - Characteristics of Highly-Rated Movies
 - Geographic and Temporal distribution of Movie Production and Success
 - Genre Fusion Popularity and Success
 - Rotten Tomatoes "Top Critic" Bias
 - Studio Influence on Genre and Success
 - International Release Impact (Globalization Impact and Distribution Type Impact)
 - The less-celebrated crew roles that lead to success
-3. ??
-Final Conclusions ??

-TODO:
-Give names to each in-depth EDA